 Gift our best-selling wines along with all the ingredients and instructions to make Brown Butter Chocolate Chip Cookies by Cookies by Katrice.

-Be everybody's new best friend when you gift our premium, single-vineyard, red wines from local woman-owned wineries with a candle, two Govinos, and to-die-for chocolate by Compartes.
+Gift our premium, single-vineyard, red wines from local woman-owned wineries with a scented "can-dle", two Govinos, and to-die-for chocolate by Compartes.

 Frequently Asked Questions